---

 ```

-This is why "correlation is not causation" isn't the full story.
-Sometimes the model *is* the cause.
-When a model's predictions change the environment that generates future data, standard validation breaks down.
-The test set no longer represents the world the model will operate in, because the model itself reshapes that world.
+"Correlation is not causation" isn't the whole story: sometimes the model *is* the cause.
+When predictions change the data-generating environment, validation breaks down because the test set no longer represents the deployed world.

 :::{.callout-note collapse="true"}